ProfRosario/PracticeRepro1/README.md

 > <code>f3:15:57:.....................:db username@domain.com </code>

 Try to remember the finger print image (appearance).
 You don't need to memorize the actual message.
 Note, two keys will be generated, a public key and a private key.
-The private key should be stored on your main computer and the public key (with the .pub extension) should be stored at the remote host (example. raspberry pi, github,...,etc).
+The private key should be stored on your main computer and the public key (with the .pub extension) should be stored at the remote host (example: raspberry pi, github,...,etc).

 How to change the passphrase.
 ==============================